microsoft/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 ## Motivation

 One of the HLSL compiler's primary usage modes is as a library.
-The upstream compiler will also need to expose a library for toolchains to compile a shader.
+The clang compiler will also need to expose a library for toolchains to compile a shader.

 ## Proposed solution

 The existing HLSL compiler's library support on Windows is COM based.
-This is a non-starter for the upstream effort.
+This is a non-starter for clang.
 COM doesn't fit any of the existing patterns and is considered to be a Windows-only thing.
 Many developers do not like COM and are immediately turned off on seeing it as a requirement.

-A better fit in the upstream architecture will be to introduce a library with one or more c style exports to perform compilation tasks.
+A better fit in the clang architecture will be to introduce a library with one or more c style exports to perform compilation tasks.

 This export could be part of an existing shared library exposed from clang (example: libClang, libTooling, etc) or a completely new library that is HLSL